When it comes to cybersecurity, you might ask: Which is better, a VPN or antivirus software?

 Many antivirus tools also monitor for suspicious behavior and include firewalls, safe browsing tools, and phishing alerts.
 They can catch malware in real time and alert you if it attempts to access personal data or sends unusual network traffic.

-Pros and Cons of Antivirus and VPN
+Pros and Cons of Antivirus and VPNs

 1. Pros and Cons of Antivirus